Wildcats Improve to 2-2-2 with the Victory

 Best of all during the 2009 campaign was that the aforementioned younger players were at the forefront of the team's success.
 The team received more than two-thirds of its scoring and better than 60 percent of its assists from underclassmen.

 The merits of the Villanova student-athletes extend to the classroom as well.
-The team has counted 65 BIG EAST Academic All-Stars during the past four seasons, in addition to five selections to the Capital One Academic All-District team and 10 honorees on the Philadelphia Inquirer Academic All-Area squad.
+The team has counted 84 BIG EAST Academic All-Stars during the past five seasons, in addition to five selections to the Capital One Academic All-District team and 10 honorees on the Philadelphia Inquirer Academic All-Area squad.

 In 2008, Byford took over a team that had graduated seven starters from the previous year and returned just half of its scoring from the season prior to his arrival.
 Byford's inaugural Villanova team started the year with seven consecutive wins while scoring at least two goals in each game.
 The Wildcats had never had a streak of seven straight games with multiple goals, while the team reached a 7-0 record for just the third time in its history.